VSCodium/vscodium/README.md

 ```

 #### <a id="install-with-snap"></a>Install with snap (GNU/Linux)
-VSCodium is available in the [Snap Store](https://snapcraft.io/) as [Codium](https://snapcraft.io/codium), published by the [Snapcrafters](https://github.com/snapcrafters/codium) community.
+VSCodium is available in the [Snap Store](https://snapcraft.io/) as [Codium](https://snapcraft.io/codium), thanks to the help of the [Snapcrafters](https://github.com/snapcrafters/codium) community.
 If your GNU/Linux distribution has support for [snaps](https://snapcraft.io/docs/installing-snapd):
 ```bash
 snap install codium --classic
 ```

 #### <a id="install-with-package-manager"></a>Install with Package Manager (GNU/Linux)
 You can always install using the downloads (deb, rpm, tar) on the [releases page](https://github.com/VSCodium/vscodium/releases), but you can also install using your favorite package manager and get automatic updates. [@paulcarroty](https://github.com/paulcarroty) has set up a repository with instructions [here](https://gitlab.com/paulcarroty/vscodium-deb-rpm-repo).
 Any issues installing VSCodium using your package manager should be directed to that repository's issue tracker.

 #### <a id="install-on-arch-linux"></a>Install on Arch Linux
 VSCodium is available in [AUR](https://wiki.archlinux.org/index.php/Arch_User_Repository) as package [vscodium-bin](https://aur.archlinux.org/packages/vscodium-bin/), maintained by [@binex-dsk](https://github.com/binex-dsk).
 An alternative package [vscodium-git](https://aur.archlinux.org/packages/vscodium-git/), maintained by [@cedricroijakkers](https://github.com/cedricroijakkers), is also available should you wish to compile from source yourself.